csnover/scummvm-buildbot/README.md

   ```

 * You do not need to regenerate the buildmaster image, or restart its service,
   when making changes to workers.
-Just restart the worker’s service.
+Just re-up the worker’s service.
 * After making changes to workers’ `buildbot.cfg`, run
   `docker-compose restart buildbot`.